Bressam/mts-ios-app/README.md

 ## How to Run

 1. Open the project in Xcode.
-2. Select the target device (Simulator or Physical Device).
+2. Select the MTS target and the desired device (Simulator or Physical Device).
 3. Build and Run (`Cmd + R`).